UtrechtUniversity/ricgraph/docs/ricgraph_details.md

 ## Conventions for names of (sub-)organizations in Ricgraph

-In the case that Ricgraph contains research information from multiple organizations, it is useful to adhere to (sub-)organization naming conventions.
+In the case that you have harvested sources from multiple organizations, it is useful to adhere to (sub-)organization naming conventions so that you can easily compare them (by searching for the same wordings).
+However, it is advisable to
+do this only for those organizations that you have harvested, or that you are specifically interested in, and not for all organizations that your organization relates to, because the latter may be a lot of work.

+You can rename organizations after harvesting using the script [Rename (sub-)organizations in Ricgraph (rename_organizations)](ricgraph_misc_scripts.md#rename-sub-organizations-in-ricgraph-rename_organizations).

 * [Organization abbreviation](ricgraph_harvest_scripts.md#organization-abbreviation).
   * Find the organization in the [Research Organization Registry (ROR)](https://ror.org).